Irreligion in Israel: Definitions and statistics

 Measurement of religiosity or the lack thereof are particularly complex in the Israeli context.
-Religion plays a central part in national and social identity; Israelis are involuntarily registered as members of the state's fourteen recognized autonomous faith communities, which exercise control over marriage, burial and other matters.
+Religion plays a central part in the national and societal level; Israelis are involuntarily registered as members of the state's fourteen recognized autonomous faith communities, which exercise control over marriage, burial and other matters of personal status.
 Society is clearly divided along ethno-religious lines.
 Even subjectively, when polled, hardly anyone identifies as having no religion.

 Some 4.5% of the populace are "religiously unclassified", a legal status conferred upon anyone (including Karaites, Buddhists, and other faith groups) who is not a member of a recognized religion.
 Many of the "unclassified" are Russian Orthodox Christian immigrants from the former Soviet Union, who arrived under the Law of Return and did not register their faith.
 A small number of Jewish notables, spearheaded by author Yoram Kaniuk in May 2011, successfully petitioned courts for having their religious status (registered in the Ministry of the Interior) changed from "Jewish" to "unclassified", citing antipathy towards the rabbinic establishment and the wish to be free from its control.
 The religious authorities themselves, however, are unaffected by this ruling and retain a right of veto over the newly "unclassified".

 Among Israel's Jewish populace, only 20% or so identify as "religious", a figure which, misleadingly, sometimes places the country at the top of global irreligion surveys.
 However, being "religious" implies strict observance of Orthodox ritual law.
 The other 80% identify as either Masortim, "traditional" (30–40%), or Hilonim, "secular" (40–50%).
 Almost all the "traditional" and many of the "secular" both affirm various religious beliefs and practice a considerable array of Jewish rituals.
 Indeed, scholars argued that "secular" is problematic in translation (likewise, though hostility toward the state rabbinate is ubiquitous, secularism in the common sense of advocating separation of church and state is rather rare in the country).
 Professor Yoav Peled preferred to render Hiloni – 60% of whom believe in God, according to polls, and 25% affirm that He literally revealed the Law at Sinai – as "nonobservant".